Kurrawong/gswa-rdf-delta-consumer/event_persistence_consumer/README.md

 # Event Persistence Consumer

-This function consumes from a "sessionful" service bus topic, processes a message (RDF, RDF Patch Log or SPARQL Update queries) and sends it to the RDF Delta Server or Fuseki SPARQL Update endpoint.
+This function consumes from a "sessionful" service bus topic, processes a message and persists it to a SQL Database.

-In a future iteration, it will integrate with Olis and do some message processing before sending it off to the target services.

-This repository should be deployed as an azure function app.

 ## Setting up the topic